alastairparagas/bigdata_playground/README.md

 </div>

 ## Instructions
+First, make sure to have Docker installed (based on your operating system).
+[Install is through here!](https://www.docker.com/).
+After you have Docker installed, make sure it's running fine by issuing the commands `docker -v` and `docker-compose -v`

-To run MongoDB and Apache Hive, simply run `docker-compose up` and it will spin up the containers for you automagically!
+After, `cd` into the folder where this project is under.
+Simply run `docker-compose up` and it will spin up the containers for you automagically!

 You can graphically access the contents of the MongoDB database on `<localhost|dockerport>:8081`